JoeyDiMart/MusicML/paper.md

 mfcc10_var,mfcc11_mean,mfcc11_var,mfcc12_mean,mfcc12_var,mfcc13_mean,mfcc13_var,mfcc14_mean,mfcc14_var,mfcc15_mean,
 mfcc15_var,mfcc16_mean,mfcc16_var,mfcc17_mean,mfcc17_var,mfcc18_mean,mfcc18_var,mfcc19_mean,mfcc19_var,mfcc20_mean,
 mfcc20_var,label
-- when uploading a .wav file, it gets processed to fill this data
+- when uploading a .wav file, it gets processed to fill this data above, and gets put into a Pandas DataFrame so it can match the training/testing data

 5. Provide an overview (either in English or pseudocode) of the algorithm that is used to train your model.
 (That is, to fit the model to your data).
 I expect that you are using a